 When an inspector identifies an issue involving significant or immediate public health and safety concerns, the first priority is public safety.
 Based on the circumstances of the case, an expedited inspection report may be prepared that is limited in scope to the issue, or expedited enforcement action may be taken before the inspection report is issued.
 The NRC Enforcement Manual provides additional guidance on matters of immediate public health and safety.

 The lead inspector shall ensure that all inspection team members provide written concurrence on the inspection report.
 The lead inspector should also ensure that when substantial changes are made to the inspection report as originally submitted for concurrence, these changes are discussed with the inspector or inspectors involved to ensure continued concurrence.
-Disagreements that cannot be adequately resolved should be documented by the lead inspector.
-Additionally, the Agency wide non-concurrence process and differing professional opinion are available .
+Disagreements that cannot be adequately resolved should be documented by the lead inspector as an attachment to the inspection report.
+Additionally, the Agency wide non-concurrence process and differing professional opinion program are available to formally resolve differing views.

-04.04 Enforcement Coordinator
+04.04 NRR Enforcement Coordinator

-The Enforcement Coordinator is responsible for reviewing inspection reports before they are issued to ensure that the reports conform to the NRC Enforcement Policy and the NRC Enforcement Manual.
+The NRR Enforcement Coordinator is responsible for reviewing only those inspection reports that have a Notice of Violation and/or Notice of Nonconformance before they are issued to ensure that the enforcement-related findings and the reports conform to the NRC Enforcement Policy and the NRC Enforcement Manual.

 04.05 Findings Review Panel

-The dual purpose of the findings review panel (FRP) is to evaluate potential findings and to ensure that the findings are consistently dispositioned across the .
-The FRP consists of branch chief , or his or her designee.
+The dual purpose of the findings review panel (FRP) is to evaluate potential findings and to ensure that the findings are consistently dispositioned across the IQVB.
+The FRP consists of the branch chief of IQVB, or his or her designee.
 The lead inspector should convene the FRP prior to the report being issued, at least a week prior to the inspection report issuance due date.

 0617-05 REQUIREMENTS

 The inspection report states the official Agency position on what was inspected, what the inspectors observed, and what conclusions were reached.
 All enforcement and other Agency actions, such as Notices of Violations (NOVs), which result from an inspection, will be documented in the inspection report.
-Inspection reports must be clear, accurate, consistent and complete.
+Inspection reports must be clear, accurate, consistent, and complete.
 Appendices A - F contain specific guidance and examples for the preparation of

 vendor and QA implementation inspection reports.
 A complete inspection report package will contain the following parts in the order listed below: